Basic Algorithm Templates

 1.2 Traversal of Trees and Graphs

-Time complexity O(n+m), n represents the number of vertices, m represents the number of edges
+Time complexity O(n+m), n represents the number of points, m represents the number of edges (1) Depth-First Traversal —— Template Problem AcWing 846.
+Tree’s Center

 1